-Last and finally tip: Enjoy this pie and the tropical summer nights to come!
+Last and final tip: Enjoy this pie and the tropical summer nights to come!

-This creamy tropical low carb pie is inspired by a Pina Colada drink and it is the prefect dessert on any summer night.
-Enjoy a slice of this fruity flavored pie while you dream of the beaches on a far away island.
+This creamy tropical low carb pie is inspired by a Pina Colada drink and it is the perfect dessert on any summer night.
+Enjoy a slice of this fruity-flavored pie while you dream of the beaches on a faraway island.

 Easy Pie Crust